JanneMattila/www/docs/_posts/2024/04/2024-04-01-appgw-and-dynamic-custom-rules.markdown

 {% include imageEmbed.html width="80%" height="80%" link="/assets/posts/2024/04/01/appgw-and-dynamic-custom-rules/customerrorpages.png" %}

-In the above `RuleAllowCorporateIPs` test, internal users were able to use the application even if later rule blocks the traffic.
+In the above `RuleAllowCorporateIPs` test, internal users coming from known IP addresses were able to use the application even if later rule blocks the traffic.

 ---